wangyuxin87/PERT/README.md

 # PERT
-A progressive region-based scene text eraser
+A progressive region-based scene text eraser.
+A simpler and better baseline.